You may wish to see an introductory page with a map first.

 Views: (above) Bormla and Immaculate Conception, its parish church, seen from Senglea; (below) the inner part of Porto delle Galere/Dockyard Creek at Bormla between (left) Senglea and Our Lady of Victories, its parish church, and (right) Borgo

 Porto delle Galere was a natural harbour between the peninsula of Borgo and that of Senglea.
 During the 1565 Siege of Malta the Ottomans fired on the ships of the Knights from the unprotected land between the two peninsulas.
 In the years which followed the siege this land started to be populated and a church was built there in 1584.
-The borough was called Bormla, from burmula, an ancient local word meaning high place.
+The borough was called Bormla, from burmula, an old local word meaning high place.

 In 1587 the new settlement became a parish and in 1638 Grand Master Lascaris started the construction of walls meant to protect Bormla and to link the fortifications of Borgo with those of Senglea.